hyj1204/hyj1204/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on developing apps using Flutter
-- 🌱 I’m currently learning Firebase
+- 🌱 I’m currently learning Rust 🦀
 - 👯 I’m looking to contribute to open source projects of Flutter
 - 💬 Ask me about Chinese food 🥘
 - 😄 Pronouns: She/Her